Kurt Gouveia

-Kurt Keola Gouveia (born September 14, 1964) is an American football coach and former linebacker who played 13 seasons in the National Football League and one season in the XFL.
+Kurt Keola Gouveia (born September 14, 1964) is an American football coach and former linebacker who played 13 seasons in the National Football League (NFL) and one season in the XFL.
 During his career, he played for the Washington Redskins (1986–1994; 1999), the Philadelphia Eagles (1995), and the San Diego Chargers (1996–1998).
 In 2001, he also played for the Las Vegas Outlaws in the now-defunct XFL.

 Playing career

 Gouveia played college football for Brigham Young University and was a member of their 1984 National Championship team.
 Gouveia was also a member of the Hawaii State Football Championship Team, Wai'anae High School, 1980.
 Gouvia played for BYU from 1983-1985, recording 224 tackles, 10 sacks, and 2 interceptions.

-He was selected by the Redskins in the eighth round of the 1986 NFL Draft.
+He was selected by the Redskins in the eighth round of the 1986 NFL draft with the 213th overall pick.
 Gouveia sustained a knee injury in training camp as a rookie and did not play during the 1986 NFL season.

 In his 13 NFL seasons, Gouveia played in 184 games and his career totals include 73 starts in 151 regular season games, 819 tackles, ten interceptions, eight forced fumbles and two fumble recoveries.